ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 {:removeresources}

 1. Remove Kubernetes Cluster resources
-   1. Remove ingress
+   1. Remove the Ingress
-   1. Remove service
+   1. Remove the service
-   1. Remove deployment
+   1. Remove the deployment
-   1. Delete clusters if you created them specifically for this tutorial
+   1. Delete the clusters if you created them specifically for this tutorial

 1. Remove CIS resources
-   1. remove GLB
+   1. Remove the GLB
-   1. remove origin pool
+   1. Remove the origin pools
-   1. remove health check
+   1. Remove the health checks

 ## Related content
 {:related}